• Skip to main content

 Curecanti National Recreation Area – Gunnison

-Camping in Colorado State Parks
+Camping in State Parks

 Thirty-three of forty-two state parks provide camping opportunities.
 Some even rent yurts and cabins if glamping is more your style.
 You can even stay in a teepee at Yampa River in the northwest part of the state.
 The majority of campsites charge per night, on top of the park’s entrance fee.